African daisy is a perennial herb or shrub. It can grow up to 3m tall and has yellow flowers.

 It occurs as a weed of disturbed soils along roadsides and in denuded grazing land, newly-sown pastures, forest margins and wastelands.
 Also after events such as bushfires and clearing.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of African daisy and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of African daisy and also the optimum time for treatment.

 Impact on ecosystems and waterways